danahynes/Asus-L410M-WMI-Keys/README.md

 foo@bar:~$ cd Asus_L410M_WMI_keys
 ```

-You WILL need to find the cam_id and the key scancodes before you install.
+You WILL need to find the cam_id and the key scancodes and edit Asus_L410M_WMI_Keys.py before you install.
 See note below!
 Once you do that, you can install by:
 ```
 foo@bar:~$ sudo ./install.sh
 ```
-You can also download the [latest release](http://github.com/danahynes/Asus_L410M_WMI_Keys/releases), unzip it, set the cam_id and scancodes, and run the install.sh file from there.
+You can also download the [latest release](http://github.com/danahynes/Asus_L410M_WMI_Keys/releases), unzip it, set the cam_id and scancodesin Asus_L410M_WMI_Keys.py, and run the install.sh file from there.

 # Finding the cam_id and KEY_WMI_* values